-The Virginia Public School Authority, created by Chapter 11, Title 22.1, Code of Virginia, 1950, as amended, provides financing to localities under the pooled bond program through the sale of its bonds.
-With the proceeds of its bond issues, the Authority purchases a "pool" of general obligation bonds from localities (the "Local Issuers").
+The Virginia Public School Authority, created by Chapter 11, Title 22.1, Code of Virginia, 1950, as amended, provides financing to localities under its pooled bond program.
+Under the program, the Authority issues its bonds and uses the proceeds to purchase a "pool" of general obligation bonds from localities (the "Local Issuers").
 Each Local Issuer uses the proceeds for the purpose of financing capital projects for public schools.

-The Authority currently has bonds outstanding under the 1997 Resolution.
-The 1997 Resolution, adopted on October 23, 1997, serves as the primary instrument under which the Authority issues bonds under its pooled bond program.
-The 1997 Resolution bonds are secured by general obligation local school bonds purchased; the State Aid Intercept Provision; and a sum sufficient appropriation, first from available Literary Fund monies and then from the Commonwealth's General Fund.
-During the fiscal year, the Authority issued \$433,545,000 under its pooled bond program.
+The Authority's 1997 Resolution, adopted on October 23, 1997, serves as the primary instrument under which the Authority issues bonds for its pooled bond program.
+The 1997 Resolution bonds are secured first by payments from Local Issuers on their local school bonds; second, from amounts obtained under the State Aid Intercept Provision under which the Authority can intercept state appropriations to the locality; and third, from a sum sufficient appropriation.
+The sum sufficient appropriation is first from available Literary Fund monies and then from the Commonwealth's General Fund.